Applications closed. A brand new initiative for creators of animation in the North

 Film Hub North is excited to introduce Animation Development Lab, a programme designed to support animators to shape bold, original short-form animation ideas.

-Over six weeks, five selected animators will follow a focused development journey to strengthen their concept and prepare it for future production and funding opportunities - particularly the
+Over six weeks, five selected animators will follow a focused development journey to strengthen their concept and prepare it for future production and funding opportunities - particularly the Short Film Fund opening in early 2026.

 Bring us a concept, character, world, visual idea, or early-stage narrative and spend six weeks shaping it into a strong engaging short.
 Whether your project ends up as a script, storyboard, or other visual development material, the Lab will help clarify your idea and sharpen your creative vision.